GitTools/GitVersion/README.md

 If you have other branch types GitVersion is entirely configuration driven, so check out the [Configuration](#Configuration) section of the readme to understand how to make GitVersion work for you.

+### The rules
+GitVersion has a few things which can impact the version, first we calculate the base version then we increment if needed and finally we calculate the build metadata (including commit count).
+The exception, if a commit is tagged we always use that version.

+There are a few ways the base version is found, they are:

+ - Git tag (increments using default rules)
+ - Version in branch name - for example `release-1.0.0` (does not get incremented)
+ - Merge message - so when the versioned branch is merged the version is carried with it (does not get incremented)
+ - GitVersion.yaml configuration file (`next-version` property) (does not get incremented)

+The commit counting is done from where the base version originated from.

 <a name='continuousdeployment' />
 ## Octopus Deploy/CI Build NuGet Packages
 Those of you who have tried to do SemVer with Octopus Deploy or consume CI packages out of TeamCity would have hit